 The flip side though these days, is it is even easier to close deals on the phone, and on the Zoom.
 Prospects are smarter.
 They’ve already deployed 100+ SaaS apps.
 They’ve already done your free trial.
 They’ve already decided you are probably the vendor they want.
+And post-Covid, you could even close a $1M+ deal routinely without ever meeting face-to-face.
 So in terms of time effort for a sales rep, it’s harder and harder to justify getting out there and meeting a prospect in person.

-So what’s the right trade-off for 2019 and 2020?
+So what’s the right trade-off for our new world?
 There is no question traveling takes time, and time away from deals.
-And the #1 most successful SaaS IPO of the year is Zoom.
+And the #1 most successful SaaS IPO pre-Covid was Zoom.
 And the CEO has never traveled for a deal.

 But Zoom’s deal sizes are relatively small, it has a large viral component, and really Zoom isn’t going enterprise yet (more here).
 You probably aren’t Zoom.
 And so be careful what lessons you draw from.

 For most of us, here are some guidelines:

 - Show up in person to any $20k+ competitive deal.
 If the deal is competitive, and you show up, your odds of winning go way, way up.

 - Show up in person to any $50k+ deal if you can.
 These deals are worth the time and effort to travel, almost always, unless you are very remote.